-- Comprehensive Plans (COMP) - COMPs are long-range planning documents that express a community's overarching vision, goals, objectives, policies, and strategies for the future growth, development, and preservation of the community, protection of community assets, and provision of services. - Emergency Operations Plans (EOP) - EOPs details what the facility and agency will DO during a disaster (incident command implementation, command center location and activities, specific plans by department, etc.). - Comprehensive Emergency Management Plans (CEMP) - CEMPs establish procedures to prepare for emergencies, as well as the management structure for coordinating and managing the response to emergency situations.
+Comprehensive Plans (COMP): Long-range planning documents that express a community's overarching vision, goals, objectives, policies, and strategies for the future growth, development, and preservation of the community, protection of community assets, and provision of services.

+Comprehensive Emergency Management Plans (CEMP): Establishes the procedures to prepare for emergencies, as well as the management structure for coordinating and managing the response to all emergency situations.
+All jurisdictions participate in the development and maintenance of the Consolidated City of Jacksonville/Duval County CEMP.